Best Exercises To Prepare For Your Preventative Mastectomy

 Train like an angel?
 Nah.
 Train like a previvor.
 If you've tested positive for a genetic mutation (like the BRCA gene), and have decided to take the brave step of getting a preventative double mastectomy, we see you girl!
 That was NOT an easy choice, but you are taking life by the reins and becoming your own superhero.
 As far as we're concerned, you're badass AF.
 Know what else is badass AF?
 Training for your double mastectomy.
 It goes without saying that a double mastectomy will take a huge physical toll on your body, but there are ways you can prepare your body beforehand to make healing afterward easier.

 Some previvors out there have found that getting physically fit (or fitter!) prepared their bodies for their mastectomies, and even helped them heal faster after surgery.
 We know how daunting this surgery can be, so we are here to help you navigate the uncharted waters leading up to your big surgical day including what workouts will help best strengthen your body before going under the knife.
+We call this pre-hab.

 Place your right foot on a step or bench and put your hands on your hips.
 Push yourself up until your right leg is straight and you're standing on the bench.
 Squeeze your glute muscle to raise your left leg as far behind you as possible without arching your back.
 Reverse to return to start.
 That's one rep. Repeat on the left leg.
 Alternate sides for a total of 10 to 12 reps.